reaprx/reaprx/README.md

 </p>

-- ⚡ I'm a noob developer from 🇱🇰
+- ⚡ I'm a noob developer from Sri Lanka 🇱🇰

 - 👨‍💻 I’m currently working on something cool 🤪